Mic92/nixos-shell/README.md

 { virtualisation.diskSize = 20 * 512; }
 ```

+Notice that for this option to become effective you may also need to delete previous block device files created by qemu (`nixos.qcow2`).

 ## Graphics/Xserver

 To use graphical applications, add the `virtualisation.graphics` NixOS option (see `examples/vm-graphics.nix`).